VINEYARDS

 HNANICE - FLÁDNICKÁ

-In the spring of 2022 I will plant a vineyard with an area of 0.5 hectares, southern exposure.
+In the spring of 2022, I planted here a vineyard of 0.5 hectares, southern exposure.
 Varietal composition Riesling, Sauvignon, Pinot noir and Zweigeltrebe.
-The village of Hnanice is the first written mention of the year 1210 and according to archeological findings it was intensively settled 100,000 years ago.
-The dominant feature of the village is the church of St. Wolfgang, which is built on the foundations of the original church from the 13th century.
+Organic mode.
+The dominant feature of the village Hnanice is the church of St. Wolfgang, which is built on the foundations of the original church from the 13th century.
 The original church was frequently visited by pilgrims, mainly because healing springs, which were located inside the church.
 The Fládnická terroir is in close proximity to this church and there is still groundwater in the subsoil of the vineyard route.
 The geological origin of this terroir is calcareous loess and sandy-clay sediments of the Carpathian foredeep.
 In the Late Tertiary, the area was most likely a rugged bay through which a freshwater river flowed.
 Windstorms in the cold periods of the Quaternary contributed to the creation of loess accumulations.
 The soil here is very fertile with a slightly alkaline pH.

 HNANICE - KNÍŽECÍ VRCH